-- 1. With the transmission in D (Drive) and not in Permanent Tap Shift Mode, the Tap Shift controls will activate a Temporary Tap Manual Shift Mode, allowing the transmission to be manually shifted.
-While in Temporary Tap Shift Mode, the D on the instrument cluster will be highlighted and the current gear shown. - 2.
-To shift to the lowest available gear, press and hold the left control. - 3.
+- 1. With the transmission in D (Drive) and not in Permanent Tap Shift Mode, the Tap Shift controls will activate a temporary tap manual shift mode, allowing the transmission to be manually shifted. - 2.
 To deactivate, hold the right control briefly.
 Automatic shifts return after no manual shifts have been done for seven to 10 seconds.